Jaggery Nutritional Value | Right Shift Jaggery Nutritional Value | Right Shift

 If we look at 100g of sugarcane jaggery, this is the nutrition it contains:

 Jaggery may also contain trace amounts of minerals like magnesium, potassium, phosphorus, sodium, manganese, zinc, copper, and chloride.
-It could also be a source of vitamins like B1, B2, B5, B6, C, D2, and E along with phenolic compounds.
-The chemical composition of the jaggery you have will vary based on how it is made, climate conditions, usage of chemicals or different processing methods etc.
+It could also be a source of vitamins like B1, B2, B5, B6, C, D2, and E, along with phenolic compounds.
+The chemical composition of the jaggery you have will vary based on how it is made, climate conditions, usage of chemicals, or different processing methods, which can affect the types of jaggery.

 Health Benefits of Eating Jaggery